theRealMarkCastillo/psa-ai-frameworks/WHY_AI_CANNOT_VALIDATE.md

 **Educational Note**: This document is not attacking anyone who has made this mistake.
 It's extremely easy to believe AI validation is real validation when you're deep in collaboration with AI systems.
 This can happen to intelligent, well-intentioned people.

+**Methodological Note**: This educational resource uses AI as an articulation tool.
+For the distinction between legitimate AI-assisted research and AI-elaborated pseudoscience, see [AI_Use_Methodological_Distinctions.md](AI_Use_Methodological_Distinctions.md).

 ---

 ## The Common Claim